CodeClimberNT/CI2024_lab3/README.md

 2. **Iterative deepening A***: That allow to find a solution using a variant of iterative deepening depth-first search using heuristic similar to the `A*` algorithm

 > [!NOTE]
-> In my testing the Parallel performed worse.<br>
+> In my testing the Parallel BFS performed worse.<br>
-> Maybe the overhead to instantiate multiple jobs was too much with respect of the amount of node to analyze simultaneously
+> Maybe the overhead to instantiate multiple jobs was too much with respect of the amount of node to analyze simultaneously (The parallelization is used only to analyze the number of neighbors, maybe in multiple dimension where the neighbor are much more it would make a positive difference)
-> Still I think it was worth trying and thus leaved there so that You can playing around if you like

 Then you have to pass the starting and goal grid to create to your selected solver